dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 # Writing a type checker in Dafny

-Writing a type-checker that guarantees that evaluation of an term won't get stuck is not an easy task as we must dive into maths, but fortunately, Dafny makes it easier.
+Writing a type-checker that guarantees that evaluation of a term won't get stuck is not an easy task as we must dive into maths, but fortunately, Dafny makes it easier.

 #### The term language